The Social Science and Social Media Collaborative

 But first, researchers must address issues concerning the use of this data.
 Is it representative?
 Are users honest about their thoughts?
 Is the collection and processing of the data unbiased and accurate?

-This study incorporates three parallel projects to address these issues and harness the opportunity to use new data to gain a better understanding of social and political phenomena.
+This study incorporates five parallel projects to address these issues and harness the opportunity to use new data to gain a better understanding of social and political phenomena.

 Methodology